 Speaking with many American hunters, many have mentioned to me that it's the challenge of a hunt in Ontario that really gets them excited.
 Traversing our rugged Canadian Shield landscapes and figuring out what that whitetail deer or moose may be doing and when presents a unique challenge not faced by hunters going after big game on private reserves or government-owned land stateside.
 Another bonus is the lack of other hunters - there are no crowds in the woods in these parts - and if you do see another hunter, it's a rare occurence.
 Other more intangible but much more exciting factors also come into play - the ornery mood of the bull moose you hope to get should put every hunter on notice.
 Bulls in the rut are easily the most dangerous animals in the forest up here - more dangerous than bears or timber wolves - so planning what you do, how you do it and when you do it must all be considered.
 Those who take the time to figure things out - and do it the right way - are the ones that often go home with that bull.

 So what can you hunt on a trip to Ontario's Sunset Country?
-Lots of species is the short answer but to be more specific, the list below gives you some idea of your options.
+Lots of species are the short answer but to be more specific, the list below gives you some idea of your options.

-- Black Bear: With an estimated population of close to 100,000 anaimals, Ontario can stake the claim we are one of the best locations in Canada to hunt black bear.
-Colour phases ranges from the common black to black with white patches/marketings, brown, cinnamon and the rarest of all, a blond colour phase.
-Average-sized females range between 200 to 300 pounds with the big girls near the 400 pound mark.
+Black Bear: With an estimated population of close to 100,000 animals, Ontario can stake the claim we are one of the best locations in Canada to hunt black bears.
+Colour phases range from the common black to black with white patches/marketings, brown, cinnamon and the rarest of all, a blond colour phase.
+Average-sized females range between 200 to 300 pounds with the big girls near the 400-pound mark.
 Boars are a different story when it comes to size - averaging between 350 to 400 pounds - with the big boys tipping the scale at 500 pounds or more!

 Moose: While the population of moose in Ontario is currently at a low point, some WMUs still have very healthy populations.
 American residents are required to stay with a licensed outfitter who has a tag allocation provided to them by the Ontario Ministry of Natural Resources.
 You are buying the tag and the accommodation/guide package when you come up to hunt.

-- Whitetail Deer: Prolific breeders, whitetail deer are all over the place in Ontario's Sunset Country - including large resident populations living right inside our towns and cities.
+Whitetail Deer: Prolific breeders, whitetail deer are all over the place in Ontario's Sunset Country - including large resident populations living right inside our towns and cities.
 While these urban deer are off limits, there are plenty of "wild" deer outside the municipal boundaries.
 With the colder climate, our whitetail deer are much larger in size than most deer you see in the USA with the biggest bucks tipping the scales at 300+ pounds.
 Hunting for whitetail deer in Sunset Country is definitley one of our main draws to hunters from across the USA.

-- Grouse: One of our best kept secrets is the incredible ruffed grouse hunting we offer.
-There are thousands of the tasty birds living in our Boreal forest and they are relatively easy to find and hunt.
+Grouse: One of our best-kept secrets is the incredible ruffed grouse hunting we offer.
+There are thousands of tasty birds living in our Boreal forest and they are relatively easy to find and hunt.
 Grouse seem to prefer locations adjacent to abandoned logging roads or trails where they can access the gravel.
 These birds taste as good as or better than chicken and you'll definitely go home satisfied if you visit us to hunt them.
 Take advantage of the great fall fishing at the same time.